Ashish Kishore Lele: Career

 Returning to India, he started his career by joining National Chemical Laboratory in 1993 as a scientist.
 While working at NCL, he took a sabbatical to complete his postdoctoral studies at Cambridge University from July 2000 to December 2001.
 Subsequently, he resumed his service at NCL where he later held the chair of the department of Polymer Science and Engineering.
-In 2018, he opted to take the role of Senior Vice President (R & R&D) at Reliance Industries Ltd. On 1 April 2021, he became the thirteenth Director of the CSIR-National Chemical Laboratory Pune.
+In 2018, he opted to take the role of Senior Vice President (R & R&D) at Reliance Industries Ltd where he served till 31 March 2021.
+On 1 April 2021, he became the thirteenth Director of the CSIR-National Chemical Laboratory Pune.
 He has also served as a visiting professor at Institut des sciences de l'ingénieur de Toulon et du Var (Institute of Engineering Sciences of Toulon and the Var – ISITV).

 Research

 Bulk of Lele's researches have been based on the theoretical and experimental studies of micro and mesostructure of polymers and his studies widened the understanding of their macroscopic dynamical and equilibrium properties.
 He was the first scientist to elucidate the amoeba-like dynamics of ring polymers and proposed the mean field theoretical framework of specific weak molecular interactions in gels for the first time.
 He developed tailored molecules of stimuli responsive smart hydrogels and explained the anomalous rheological behaviour of complex fluids.
 He has documented his researches by way of several articles; Google Scholar and ResearchGate, online article repositories of scientific articles, have listed many of them.
 He holds a number of patents for the processes he has developed.

 Lele is a director at Orthocrafts Innovations Private Limited and Amps Innovations Private Limited and is the co-founder and adviser of BioMed Innovations, a start-up established at the NCL Venture Center.
 He is the president of the Indian Society of Rheology and is a member of Rheologica Acta, the official journal of the European Society of Rheology, since 2010.
 He is also a member of the Society of Rheology, USA as well as the Indian chapter of the Society of Polymer Science, and sits in the Management and Advisory Team of IPUA Virtual Technical Center.
 He was a member of the National Organizing Committee of the International Conference on Polymer Science and Technology held in Thiruvananthapuram in January 2017 and has delivered several keynote or invited talks; the list includes the 78th Annual Meeting of the Society of Rheology at Portland, Maine in October 2006 and COMSOL Conference 2015 where he presented a paper on Sensitivity Analysis of MEA Parameters on the Performance of HT-PEM Fuel Cell via COMSOL Multiphysics Modeling.
 He has also guided several doctoral scholars in their studies.